rzellem/EXOTIC/examples/README.md

 # EXOTIC Use Cases

 This repository contains examples of how to use the EXOTIC software to perform a variety of tasks related to exoplanet transit science.
 The package is designed to be used with FITS images, photometric data, radial velocity data, and ephemeris data.
-We gave our documentation and code samples to an AI [Chat Assistant](https://hf.co/chat/assistant/66c0cb652a9c7710cec9341c), so you can ask questions and get answers in real-time.
+We gave our documentation and code samples to an AI [Chat Assistant](https://hf.co/chat/assistant/66c0cb652a9c7710cec9341c), so you can ask questions and get answers in real-time!

 ## [Programmatic Access to Exoplanet Watch Results](Exoplanet_Watch_API.ipynb)